See the latest vacancies and find out about working for MSF UKJobs in the UK

 We are going to recruit thousands of volunteers to map parts of the world most vulnerable to humanitarian crises; places that are vulnerable to natural disasters, disease outbreaks, epidemics or conflict.

-The maps we create will be available to use by everyone, everywhere, benefitting NGOs like MSF and the Red Cross but also local people; helping them to have something so fundamental that most of the world take for granted.
+The maps we create will be available to use by everyone, everywhere, benefiting NGOs like MSF and the Red Cross but also local people; helping them to have something so fundamental that most of the world take for granted.

 To reach our goal, we need the Missing Maps Project to be the biggest instance of digital volunteerism the world has ever seen.